Reflection (song): Other versions

 The group Mannheim Steamroller covered the song on their 1999 album, Mannheim Steamroller Meets the Mouse.
 Michael Crawford covered this song in The Disney Album.
 His rendition replaces the word "girl" with "man".
 Singer and American Idol winner Jordin Sparks performed the song on the Dedication Week of the sixth season of the show, with the performance she moved forward to the next round.
 Jackie Evancho also covered the song on her fourth studio album, Songs from the Silver Screen.
 In La Voz...
 Argentina (the Argentinian version of The Voice), the Spanish version of the song was covered by Sofia Rangone.
 During the Chinese competition show Singer 2018, British Singer Jessie J performed a rearranged version of the song, during episode 11, gaining her fifth first place.
-Filipino Singer Katrina Velarde also did a cover premiered on 15 September 2020 on her official YouTube channel.
+On 7 May 2023, Nicole Scherzinger performed the song at the Coronation Concert, held in celebration of the coronation of King Charles III and Queen Camilla the day before, accompanied by Chinese pianist Lang Lang.